Quadriplegic Injury Attorney from NYC Crash

 Each year, approximately 11,000 new spinal cord injuries occur in the United States.
 These injuries occur for many reasons, including violence, falls and sports injuries.
 However, car accidents are the most common cause of spinal cord injuries.
 Most estimates indicate that car accidents cause around 40-45 percent of spinal cord injuries.

 Statistics indicate that 47 percent of all patients suffering from spinal cord injuries are considered quadriplegic.
-Of those with quadriplegia, 31.2 percent suffered incomplete spinal cord injuries (partial damage) and 17.5 percent suffered complete injury.
+Of those with quadriplegia, 31.2 percent suffered incomplete spinal cord injuries (partial damage) and 17.5 percent suffered a complete injury.

 Statistics show that 82 percent of all people with spinal cord injuries are male, and the median age at injury is age 26.
 The most frequent age at which someone suffers spinal cord damage is age 19.